English BA (Hons)

 Nineteenth Century American Literature and the Civil War

-The American Civil War (1861-1865): how did writers respond to and participate in abolitionism, the military conflict, Reconstruction, and national reconciliation?
-You will read familiar voices like Walt Whitman, Herman Melville, and Emily Dickinson as well as new voices like Frances Harper, Harriet Wilson, Constance Fenimore Woolson, Charles Chesnutt, or Albion Tourgée and consider what new insights they bring to bear on the conflict that still roils the American nation.
+How did writers of the American Civil War (1861-1865) respond to and participate in abolitionism, military conflict, Reconstruction, and national reconciliation?
+On this option module, you will read famous voices such as Walt Whitman, Herman Melville, and Emily Dickinson, as well as less familiar but influential writers such as Frances Harper, Harriet Wilson, and Albion Tourgée, and consider what new insights they bring to bear on a conflict that still roils the American nation.

 Further information on what you'll study